kidscancode/godot_recipes/src-4/content/games/first_2d/first_2d_02.md

 * _Display an image_. {{< gd-icon Sprite2D >}}`Sprite2D` is the node for this.
 Since it's also a {{< gd-icon Node2D >}}`Node2D`, we'd still be able to move it around.

 * _Detect getting hit_.
-The enemies will be shooting and flying around on the screen, so we'll need to know when ship is hit.
+The enemies will be shooting and flying around on the screen, so we'll need to know when the ship is hit.
 We don't have a need for solid objects - they're not going to bounce off each other or transfer momentum - we just need to know when they touch.
 For this, an {{< gd-icon Area2D >}}`Area2D` would be perfect.
 It can detect touching other objects, has positional properties, but it has no appearance of its own.

 Looking at this list, the {{< gd-icon Area2D >}}`Area2D` provides the main functionality.
 We can attach a {{< gd-icon Sprite2D >}}`Sprite2D` to display the ship image, and then we'll have everything we need.